tincerti/jNPO/README.md

 # jNPO

 Dataset of all subsidies and contracts from the Japanese government to nonprofit organizations (NPOs) from 2011 - present.

-The raw data files used to create the dataset are located at: https://www.koeki-info.go.jp.
+The raw files used to create the dataset are located at: https://www.koeki-info.go.jp.

 All data files are presented in two formats:

 1. At the agency-date-grantee level.
 This data contains the following variables for each subsidy or contract granted by a government ministry or agency for the date the subsidy or contract was issued.
-  - The granter ministry or agency
+  - *granter_ministry*: The granter ministry or agency
-  - The grant date.
+  - *grant_date*: The grant date.
-  - The grant amount
+  - *grant_amount*: The grant amount
+  - *grantee_clean*: The name of the NPO grantee, cleaned to facilitate ease of merging with other datasets.
+  - *grantee*: The name of the NPO grantee as listed in the raw source files.
-  - The NPO grantee
+  - *grantee_detail*: The name of the NPO grantee and associated details (e.g., address) as listed in the raw source files.
-  - The name of the grant
+  - *grant_name*: The name of the grant
-  - The type of grant.
+  - *grant_type*: The type of grant (e.g., subsidy, contract, etc.).
-  - The type of NPO
+  - *npo_type*: The type of NPO
-  - The administrative division of the granting agency.
+  - *admin_division*: The administrative division of the granting agency.
-  - The raw filename from https://www.koeki-info.go.jp.
+  - *filename*: The raw filename from https://www.koeki-info.go.jp.

 ## Subsidies